West Valley Mega Site

 Outside AMA Flexibility

-Power Adjacent & Favourable Queue Dynamics
+Power Adjacent & Favorable Queue Dynamics

 Power to the property line.
 Dual 500 kV grid + high-pressure natural gas pipeline in close proximity.
 Public-power district supporting utility-scale loads